2014-15 College Basketball Futures

 It was just days after the college basketball season that sportsbooks began to post their 2014-15 NCAA College Basketball futures.
 The LVH was the first sportsbook to post their Championship odds, while Sportsbook.com joined them shortly after as the first offshore book.

-The reigning national champs, UConn, will graduate their leading scorer in Shabazz Napier while star forward DeAndre Daniels has declared early for the NBA Draft.
-However, point guard Ryan Boatright will return to school for his senior season.
-Since opening, UConn has dropped from +4,000 to +8,000 to win the National Championship.
+The reigning national champs, UConn, graduated their leading scorer in Shabazz Napier while star forward DeAndre Daniels opted to declare early for the NBA Draft.
+However, point guard Ryan Boatright returned to school for his senior season and since opening way back in May, UConn has dropped from +4,000 to +8,000 to +10,000 to win the National Championship.

 It’s very interesting that The Greek, which is typically considered to be a much sharper sportsbook than either BetOnline or Sportsbook.com, offers an option for the field.
-Perhaps even more intriguing is that Virginia Commonwealth (VCU) is included in the field.
+Although originally Virginia Commonwealth (VCU) was included in the field, the Greek has updated their odds to list the Rams at +3000.
 Since taking over as head coach in 2009, Shaka Smart has produced a 137-46 record and led his team to the Final Four in 2011.

 Which teams do you think are offering value?
 Is Kentucky really the best team in the nation?
 Make sure to leave your thoughts and opinions in the comment section below.